-The Media Business Group plans various services used for listing advertising; collaborates with its content partners, the providers of information for its sites; and works with advertising agencies in planning and selling advertising products.
+The Media Business Group plans various services used for listing advertising; collaborates with its content partners who provide information, and works with advertising agencies in planning and selling advertising products.
 Through these efforts, the Media Business Group seeks to offer websites that both users and advertisers will support.